-From early in 2024 certain large organisations will be required to prepare annual climate statements and lodge them with the Companies Office.
+Certain large entities are now required to prepare annual climate statements and lodge them with the Companies Office.

-CREs will be required to lodge climate statements with the Registrar of Financial Service Providers within 4 months after the balance date of the entity.
-CREs with a balance date of 31 December will be the first to file their climate statements which are due by 30 April 2024.
+CREs are required to lodge climate statements or exemption notices with the Registrar of Financial Service Providers within 4 months after the balance date of the entity.
+CREs with a balance date of 31 December 2023 will be the first to file their climate statements which are due by 30 April 2024.

-- Registered banks, credit unions and building societies that have total assets exceeding $1 billion
+- Large registered banks, credit unions, and building societies

 Lodging climate statements with the Companies Office